 As interesting as it sounds, the protein mix for atta has varied applications and benefits, such as making Rotis.
 This protein powder helps people fulfil their daily protein requirements, making them more potent and healthy!
 It’s one of the best types of protein powder as it’s an excellent option for people who are not big fans of protein drinks and shakes.
 There are two variants of protein mix for atta.

 Vegan Protein Mix For Atta

 This plant-based variant of this protein mix is ideal for all vegetarians and vegans.

 Major Ingredients: Pea protein, brown rice protein and stevia.

 Whey + Pea Protein Mix

-This protein powder is a mixture of whey and pea protein as the name suggests and ideal for those who want to consume animal protein.
+As the name suggests, this protein powder is a mixture of whey and pea protein and is ideal for those who want to consume animal protein.

 Who Should Take Atta Protein Mix: